This post has been corrected.

 By Terence Cullen

-Gilbert Tauber, 78, spent his career working as an urban planner with New York City’s Convention and Visitors Bureau.
-When he retired, he dove into researching the city’s historic street names.
-Late last year, he got into the backstory of the honorific co-named streets in the city – sifting through New York City Council documents for the 1,600-plus names for their ties to the Big Apple.
+After retiring from a 40-year career in urban and environmental studies, Gilbert Tauber dove into researching the city’s historic street names.
+Late last year, Tauber, 78, got into the backstory of the honorific co-named streets in the city – sifting through New York City Council documents for the 1,600-plus names for their ties to the Big Apple.

 This piece is edited and condensed from an interview.

 Last October, I got an email from Manhattan borough historian Mike Miscione that he’s lately been getting a number of questions about honorary street names.
 I looked into the matter.
 I found there was no easy way to find out about them.

 The largest part of the task was reading through and digesting the biographical information that’s in these City Council documents.
 One of the evident things about honorific street names is it’s a way for City Council members to serve their constituents.